logzilla/extras/winagent/doc/gpo_deploy/group-policy-deployment.md

 ![Install Screenshot 8](images/gpo_install_8.png)

-* At this point any member computers of the appropriate *Organizational Unit* (as chosen above) are set to install LogZilla automatically upon reboot.
+* At this point, any member computers of the appropriate *Organizational Unit* (as chosen above) are set to install LogZilla automatically upon reboot.
 Note that the GPO settings on the desired computers must be refreshed before this